Nik Kantar

 TL;DR

-Python, AWS, open source, conference and meetup organizing and speaking.
+Python, AWS, SQL, open source, conference and meetup organizing and speaking.

 Summary

 My favorite language is Python, and I generally try and default to it as my primary tool.
-Over the years I’ve mostly used it to write web applications and backend services, so I’m pretty familiar with Django and Flask, as well as a variety of other packages powering the Python ecosystem.
+Over the years I’ve mostly used it to write web applications and backend services, so I’m pretty familiar with framework-less architectures and Django, as well as a variety of other packages powering the Python ecosystem.
+Lately I’ve been writing more and more SQL too.

-The projects I’ve worked on for the past few years have largely been deployed on AWS, giving me experience with Terraform, AWS Lambda, ECS, DynamoDB, RDS, SQS, API Gateway, and Serverless Framework.
+The projects I’ve worked on for most of the past decade have largely been deployed on AWS, giving me experience with Terraform, AWS Lambda, ECS, DynamoDB, RDS, SQS, EventBridge, API Gateway, and Serverless Framework.

 Adding to technical work, I’m fairly embedded in the Python community, having organized a conference of my own, being a regular meetup organizer, and attending other conferences and meetups frequently.
 I’ve spoken at both as well.